jhollist/clear_r_2019/lessons/03_spatial_data_in_r.md

 While we won't be using the `rgdal` and `sp` packages directly, `raster` does depend on them so I wanted to mention it breifly.
 The `rgdal` package provides tools for reading and writing multiple spatial data formats.
 It is based on the [Geospatial Data Abstraction Library (GDAL)](http://www.gdal.org/) which is a project of the Open Source Geospatial Foundation (OSGeo).
 The `sp` package has been the *de-facto* package for spatial data handling and is required for us to use the `raster` package.

 As before, nothing special to get set up with `rgdal` or `sp` on windows.
-Simply:

 ```r